shreekumar3d/soib_2023/README-CONTAINER.md

     $ sh run_container.sh

 You'll see familiar output of execution of the script.
+You may press Control-C to terminate the execution of the container at any time.

 ### Output

 After the container finishes running successfully, the species trends output will be in output/trends_1.csv

-### Memory Limits on WSL

-By default, Windows allocates about 50% of your system's memory (RAM) to WSL.
-SoIB needs a lot of memory to run.
-Without changing the amount of memory allocated to WSL, you may find that the container takes a long time to finish, as it won't start many parallel jobs to ensure the RAM limit is not hit.

-You can setup a specific memory limit by editing the file .wslconfig in your user profile directory. e.g. to setup a limit of 16 GB, the contents of the file may look like below:

-    [wsl2]
-    memory=16GB

-For the change to take effect, you will need to shutdown any running WSL instance,
-using:

-    wsl --shutdown

 ## Mac